Establishing International Chapters

 All proposed chapters are encouraged to gain the approval of the relevant national chemical society, although it is not required to apply for establishment.
 ACS is committed to cooperating with its sister chemical societies in other nations on matters of membership.

-At least 25 members of the society with mailing addresses within the defined territory must sign the “Application for Chapter Status”.
+At least 25 members of the Society in good standing with mailing addresses within the defined territory must sign the application for the international chapter.
+The ACS Office of Global Engagement will help you to form the petition to gather and verify the needed signatures.

 The application must also specify: